bnbullock/surfs_up/README.md

 ![June Chart](images/June_Chart.png)

 ### Analysis of December Temperatures
 A similar result to the June observations where we have a mean and median that are very close in value, also indicating a symmetrical distribution pattern.
 Here, we have a larger standard deviation, meaning that the base around the mean is larger and the distribution pattern a little wider than June.
-The 25% and 75% quartile numbers are very close to equal distance apart form the mean.
+We can also see a bit more fluctuation in the december temperatures compared to June along with some date gaps where the temperature was not recorded.

 ![December Stats](images/December_Stats.png)

 ![December Chart](images/December_Chart.png)

+## Overall Summary

 ### Key differences between the weather in June and December
 - The temperatures in December are approximately 3-4% degrees lower than in June